A few days ago my car got broken into – someone smashed my car window and took stuff (1 box and a backpack) that belonged to a friend of mine.

-As everything was happening I was having these aha moments and financial wisdoms even though I was really upset about my friend’s stuff that got stolen.
+As everything was happening I was having these aha moments and financial wisdoms even though I was upset that my friend’s stuff that got stolen.

 1. We have everything we need in this moment

-When I came down from my adrenaline rush, I was a bit shaken and very exhausted so I needed a few minutes to regroup and cancel an appointment with a friend before dealing with the police.
+When I came down from my adrenaline rush, I was shaken and exhausted so I needed a few minutes to regroup and cancel an appointment with a friend before dealing with the police.